L-as/abstract-struct/README.md

 The syntax `{T}` in the associated type declaration is a shortcut for the constraints specified on the generic type parameter `T`.
 This syntax can currently only be used in associated type declarations.

+### Unsafe traits
+If you specify `unsafe`, then the trait will be an unsafe trait, which will prevent other types from implementing it unless it's an `unsafe impl`.